AndrewDass1/starting-react-project/README.md

 ### Profile Page
 <img src="./profile.png" />
 This page shows the amount of total items on the list, and the ones that are either completed or need to be completed.

+## Live Demo Link
+I created a short video, showing how the application works and it can be accessed through this link: https://youtu.be/10q-GLYtoqI

 ## Design Decisions
 This application is meant to have a simple UI, where the user can see and navigate this application easily when they run it.
 When they first run the application, they are prompted to enter their login credentials.
 If they want to explore other parts of the website, the header is included at the top to show or navigate through other webpages.